kalavai-net/kalavai-client/docs/docs/self_hosted_llm_pool.md

 ## 3. Deploy models with compatible frameworks

-Using a self-hosted LLM pool is the same as using a public one, with the only difference being access.
 Your self-hosted LLM pool is private and only those you give a joining token access to can see and use it.

-To deploy a multi-node, multi-GPU vLLM model, check out the [section under Public LLM pools](./public_llm_pool.md#new-vllm-model).

 In this section, we'll look into how to deploy a model with another of our supported model engines: [llama.cpp](https://github.com/kalavai-net/kalavai-client/blob/main/templates/llamacpp/README.md)